Your shopping cart is empty.

-There is nothing more delightful to my soul than fall.
+There is nothing more sublimely delightful to me than fall.
 The colors are a huge part of it, of course, but the way autumn captivates my heart has more to it than color.
-The cool weather, the moisture, and the sweet smell of composting leaves are different notes to creation's yearly symphony.
+The cool weather, the moisture, and the sweet smell of composting leaves are different notes to creation’s yearly symphony.

 I returned last week to Fall Creek Falls State Park, my new great escape in middle Tennessee.
 I had planned to be there at sunrise to photograph, but a front moved in the night before and socked in all of middle Tennessee with clouds.
 There would be no sunrise, a development that allowed my wife a few extra hours of sleep and thus confirmed her conviction that God loves her deeply.

 No matter.
 The Cumberland Plateau was still engulfed in clouds and mist when we arrived, adding its own touch to the landscape.
 I frequently say that the best weather for photography is pretty much the worst weather for just about everything else, and that proved true this day.
 There’s something magical about the way a low-hanging mist weaves its way through rocks and trees, concealing then revealing subtle shapes and patterns.